William Webb Ellis: Origin

 The sole source of the story of Webb Ellis picking up the ball originates with one Matthew Bloxam, a local antiquarian and former pupil of Rugby.
 On 10 October 1876, he wrote to The Meteor, the Rugby School magazine, that he had learnt from an unnamed source that the change from a kicking game to a handling game had "...originated with a town boy or foundationer of the name of Ellis, Webb Ellis".

 On 22 December 1880, in another letter to The Meteor, Bloxam elaborates on the story:

 Bloxam's first account differed from his second one four years later.
-In his first letter, in 1876, Bloxham claimed that Webb Ellis committed the act in 1824, a time by which Webb Ellis had left Rugby.
-In his second letter, in 1880, Bloxham put the year as 1823.
+In his first letter, in 1876, Bloxam claimed that Webb Ellis committed the act in 1824, a time by which Webb Ellis had left Rugby.
+In his second letter, in 1880, Bloxam put the year as 1823.

 1895 investigation

-The claim that Webb Ellis invented the game did not surface until four years after his death, and doubts have been raised about the story since 1895, when the Old Rugbeian Society first investigated it.
-The sub-committee conducting the investigation was "unable to procure any first hand evidence of the occurrence".
+The claim that Webb Ellis invented the game did not surface until four years after his death, and doubts have been raised about the story since 1895 when the Old Rugbeian Society first investigated it.
+The sub-committee conducting the investigation was "unable to procure any first-hand evidence of the occurrence".

 Among those giving evidence, Thomas Harris and his brother John, who had left Rugby in 1828 and 1832 respectively (i.e. after the alleged Webb Ellis incident) recalled that handling of the ball was strictly forbidden.
 Thomas Harris, who requested that he "not [be] quote[d] as an authority", testified that Webb Ellis had been known as someone to take an "unfair advantage at football".
 John Harris, who would have been aged 10 years at the time of the alleged incident, did not claim to have been a witness to it.
 Additionally, he stated that he had not heard the story of Webb Ellis's creation of the game.

 Thomas Hughes (author of Tom Brown's Schooldays) was asked to comment on the game as played when he attended the school (1834–1842).
 He is quoted as saying "In my first year, 1834, running with the ball to get a try by touching down within goal was not absolutely forbidden, but a jury of Rugby boys of that day would almost certainly have found a verdict of 'justifiable homicide' if a boy had been killed in running in."

 It has been suggested by Dunning and Sheard (2005) that it was no coincidence that this investigation was conducted in 1895, at a time when divisions within the sport led to the schism: the split into the sports of rugby league and rugby union.
 Dunning and Sheard suggest that the endorsement of a "reductionist" origin myth by the Rugbeians was an attempt to assert their school's position and authority over a sport that they were losing control of.